Persian crispy rice is a fantastic meal of fluffy Basmati with a crispy bottom layer. Make this tahdig recipe for an easy main or side dish.

 Or, add fun and flavor to the meal by including something else thin and crisp-able to the bottom of the pan before cooking.
 Try any of these options for an exciting new flavor and texture.

-- Bread: Pieces of lavash, Khubz, or even flour tortillas
+- Bread: Pieces of lavash, Khubz, or even flour tortillas like I use in my Sabzi Polo Recipe (Persian Herb Rice)

-- Potatoes, peeled and sliced to ¼-inch-thickness
+- Potatoes peeled and sliced to ¼-inch-thickness like I use in my Lubia Polo (Iranian Rice Dish)

 - Cooked noodles